 There is just one important difference between the two.

 <span>is an inline element.

-We’ll discuss these more in a bit when we talk about CSS.
-But, for now, let’s move on to forms.
+We’ll discuss these more in a later lesson when we talk about CSS.

 So far, we’ve done an excellent job of displaying information to the user, but we haven’t really asked them for their input.
 HTML also includes a set of elements for building forms.

 There is a lot to forms that we’ll go into depth in a moment, to start we’ll focus on two elements:

 <input>creates an input field.

 <img>in that it does not require or support a closing tag.
 It can take an optional

 typeattribute that helps validate user input in some browsers.